Ad hoc 1: The Genealogy of Normalcy and Experienced Ambiguity

 Format of the presentation

-Participants will be able to present their research papers or ongoing projects related to the symposium theme during paper sessions at the conference.
-The presentation will last 15 minutes for each participant, after which there will be time for questions and discussion.
+Participants will be able to participate in workshops, discussions and/or present their research papers or ongoing projects related to the symposium theme during symposium.

-The symposium will include community-building activities to help create new connections and facilitate the necessary idea exchange for future research partnerships and concepts.
+The symposium will include community-building activities (like collective lunch and dinner) to create more welcoming environment to help create new connections and facilitate the necessary idea exchange for future research partnerships and concepts.

 The annual NSU membership fee facilitates the existence of NSU, which is a volunteer-based organization.
 As a member you can sign up for all events organized by NSU, take part in the democratic decision-making process on which NSU is based, and become part of the extensive network of NSU.